backdrop-contrib/d7compatible/README.md

 Drupal 7 Compatible
 ====================

 A base theme that restores Drupal-7-style makrup.

+This theme is intended to make it possible to run your Drupal 7 theme on a Backdrop website without needing to update all your CSS selectors.

+Some changes will still be necessary, but rewriting all the CSS from your Drupal theme should not be part of your todo list.

-Changes are noted below.
+Specific changes are noted below.

 Page template changes:
 - Add back unique classes for each page (`page--node-1234`)